Nate Lowe Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 46th, his on-base percentage ranks 43rd, and he is 87th in the league in slugging.
+- Among qualified batters in MLB action, he ranks 50th in batting average, 45th in on-base percentage, and 89th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.